 2) PROMOTE INDEPENDENCE

-The more opportunities we can provide for students to research and learn for themselves, the better chance we have of developing ‘independent learners’.
-Our ‘independent learners’ criteria is more important than ever and we need to try and move as many students towards this.
-For those students who are not yet ‘independent learners’, we must structure and scaffold this learning by providing clear success criteria and WAGOLLs, signposting resources online and providing some specific tasks to complete.
-Also, allowing students the opportunity to choose how to present their learning provides them with more independence.
+The more opportunities we can provide for pupils to research and learn for themselves, the better chance we have of developing ‘independent learners’.
+Our ‘independent learners’ criteria is more important than ever and we need to try and move as many pupils towards this.
+For those pupils who are not yet ‘independent learners’, we must structure and scaffold this learning by providing clear success criteria and WAGOLLs, signposting resources online and providing some specific tasks to complete.
+Also, allowing pupils the opportunity to choose how to present their learning provides them with more independence.

 3) CONTINUE EFFECTIVE PRACTICE IN TEACHING AND LEARNING